dpmcnevin/dotvim/README.markdown

 # DotVim

-These are my .vim customization, copied wholesale from [Janus](http://github.com/carlhuda/janus) and then switched all the plugins over to [pathogen](http://github.com/tpope/vim-pathogen) and added a few more of use to me.
+These are my .vim customization files, copied wholesale from [Janus](http://github.com/carlhuda/janus) and then switched all the plugins over to [pathogen](http://github.com/tpope/vim-pathogen) and added a few more of use to me.